touraye/2ray-lorem-ipsum.github.io/README.md

 ## Try some Hipster Ipsum

-You can generate one up to nine sentences
+You can generate one up to nine paragraphs

 * If you enter 1 you should see only one paragraph, 2 will give you two paragraphs the list goes on up to 9 , and 9 should give you nine paragraphs.
 * 0 or negative values (-3) and positive values more than 9 will generate single paragraph, and you can generate random paragraph  on a fly.